 So we read today that residents are facing the imminent removal of an ace and on-point artwork, which, in two short months, seems to have taken on the job of heralding one’s arrival to central NW5.
 Basically quite a nice thing to do, right?

 And yet that’s not enough for some people, apparently.
-The reasons behind its removal are complicated and, frankly, too dull to go into (the New Journal can fill you in admirably here) but basically it involves a complaint from a group who pertain to represent Kentish Town’s civic interests coupled with a lack of necessary permissions from Camden Council obtained by Global Street Art, the company responsible for commissioning the eye-catching mural.
+The reasons behind its removal are complicated and, frankly, too dull to go into (the Camden New Journal can fill you in admirably here).
+Basically it involves a complaint from a group who pertain to represent Kentish Town’s civic interests, coupled with a lack of necessary permissions from Camden Council obtained by Global Street Art, the company responsible for commissioning the eye-catching mural.

-Seriously, this has to stop.
-We’ve often talked about the minority of nimbys and their rather po-faced rejection of everything that has kept our corner of London so vibrant, from the awesomeness of cosy neighbourhood gaff Knowhere Special to classy toilet-turned-bar Ladies & Gents.
+We’ve often talked about the minority of nimbys and their rather po-faced rejection of everything that has kept our corner of London so vibrant, from the awesomeness of cosy neighbourhood cocktail gaff Knowhere Special to classy toilet-turned-bar Ladies & Gents.

 And now this.
 So what do you think – should the celebratory mural stay or go?
+Have your say.
 There’s strength in numbers, after all.